 Some of the papers at the conference will be published in the near future.

 Any and all questions should be directed to l dot j dot plath at warwick dot ac dot uk.

-The conference organisers thank the British Association for American Studies and the US Embassy London for their generous support for this event, which will enable us to reduce costs for postgraduate and early-career researchers.
-Support will include a significant reduction in the conference rate and the provision of travel and childcare bursaries where possible.
+The conference organisers thank the British Association for American Studies and the US Embassy London for their generous support for this event, which enabled us to reduce costs for postgraduate and early-career researchers.

 The organisers also thank the History Department at the University of Warwick for their support for this event.